CocktailJS/cocktailjs.github.io/_posts/blog/2013-12-11-properties-and-non-primitives.md

 comments: true
 ---

-Javascript has five primitive data types: String, Number, Boolean, Null and Undefined.
+JavaScript has five primitive data types: String, Number, Boolean, Null and Undefined.
 All of these are inmutable, meaning that their values cannot be changed, while Objects, Array, Date, and others are mutable.

 This post is intended to show a very subtle difference while defining properties values for a Class inside a prototype versus in the constructor.